alejandra-badia/postbuilder/README.md

 Structured Content Workflow & JSON Publishing Simulator

-PostBuilder is a lightweight web application that simulates a modern content creation and publishing workflow similar to those used in CMS platforms.
-The application allows users to build structured blog content through a multi-step form interface, preview the content in real time, and generate a JSON payload representing the post.
-It also demonstrates validation workflows, asynchronous submission, and UI feedback patterns commonly found in product platforms.
-This project was developed as part of a technical portfolio to showcase frontend workflow design, structured content modeling, and CMS-style publishing experiences.
+PostBuilder is a lightweight application that demonstrates how structured content workflows can reliably generate API-ready data.
+It models a common system challenge: transforming user input into consistent, validated JSON outputs that can be consumed by downstream services.
+The application includes multi-step input handling, real-time validation, asynchronous submission, and structured output generation.

 ---